AbobaShark/ZoologyMod-Framework-For-Rimworld/README.md

 Every vanilla animal and DLC animal has had its core stats recalculated.
 All animals (vanilla + official DLC) were recalculated from biological inputs:

 * average body mass
-* gestation length
+* gestation period
 * litter / clutch size
+* * growth rate
 * claw & tooth dimensions
 * bite force
-* growth rate

 These values were compiled from scientific literature and processed through an automated Python script that generates the mod’s XML patches.

 The resulting numbers are balanced against RimWorld’s internal formulas so animals feel stronger, faster and more believable while still fitting the game’s combat and event systems.
-Melee DPS and movement speeds of animals are, on average, substantially increased compared to vanilla to reflect biologically realistic performance while Combat Power (used for in-game event generation) is still calculated using in-game formulas plus Mod Extension influences so balance with the rest of the game is preserved.
+Melee DPS and movement speeds of animals are, on average, increased to better reflect biologically realistic performance.
+Combat Power (used for in-game event generation) is still calculated using RimWorld’s internal formulas, with ModExtension influences applied to preserve overall balance.

 ---